 In the guide below, we look at two of the more popular models – the P-Collar 320, and the P-Collar 320A.

-We look at the features of this remote dog training system, as well as consider who it might and might not be for.
+We look at the features of these dog training collar systems, as well as consider who they might and might not be for.